neondatabase/website/content/docs/guides/manage-database-access.md

 Any user created in the Neon console or using the Neon API is automatically granted membership in the `neon_superuser` role.
 But what do you do if you need to create roles with different or limited privileges?
 After all, not every database user should be an administrator in Neon.

-Neon supports creating and managing PostgreSQL roles with SQL.
-Roles created with SQL from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) start with the same basic privileges granted to newly created roles in stand-alone PostgreSQL.
+Neon supports creating and managing Postgres roles with SQL.
+Roles created with SQL from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) start with the same basic privileges granted to newly created roles in stand-alone Postgres.
 They are not granted membership in the `neon_superuser` role.

 Using SQL, you can define database roles with only the privileges you choose to grant.
 The following instructions show you how.